slc-peter-vanpoucke/dataminer-docs/release-notes/SRM/SRM_2.0.1.md

 >
 > For detailed information on how to start implementing or updating the custom Automation scripts, see [SRM scripting using the SRM Dev Pack](xref:srm_scripting_devpack).
 For existing scripts, in addition to installing the NuGet, you will need to [review the required namespaces](xref:srm_scripting_devpack#updating-the-srm-namespaces).

+> [!NOTE]
+> This version requires that **DataMiner 10.3.2.0 – 12627 or higher** is installed.
+The DataMiner Main Release track is not supported.

 ## Enhancements

 #### New ServiceManagement.CreateReservationService method [ID_39096]